-1 Year 3 Years 5 Years 10 Years You would pay the following expenses on a \$1,000 investment, assuming a 5% annual return on portfolio \$130 \$ 390 \$ 650 \$1,300 return, our performance will vary and may result in a return greater or less than 5%.
-The incentive fee under the investment advisory and management agreement, which, assuming a 5% annual return, would either not be payable or have an insignificant impact on the expense amounts shown above, is not included in the example.
+1 Year 3 Years 5 Years 10 Years You would pay the following expenses on a \$1,000 investment, assuming a 5% annual return on portfolio \$143 \$ 429 \$ 715 \$1,430 return, our performance will vary and may result in a return greater or less than 5%.
+The example assumes that the 5% annual return is generated entirely through the realization of capital gains on our assets and, as a result, triggers the payment of an incentive fee on such capital gains under our investment advisory and management agreement.
+The "pre-incentive fee net investment income" under the investment advisory and management agreement, which, assuming a 5% annual return, would either not be payable or have an insignificant impact on the expense amounts shown above, is not included in the example.
 If we achieve sufficient returns on our investments, including through the realization of capital gains, to trigger an incentive fee of a material amount, our expenses, and returns to our investors, would be higher.